Kings House Hotel: Later use

 The large 1960s extension (demolished) seen from the West Highland Way in 2012.

 In 1959, the Kings House Hotel underwent its first 20th-century modernisation.
 The work was done so sensitively that the architect, John Thompson ARIBA of Weddell & Thompson, Glasgow, and unusually, also the builders (at the behest of the architect), Thos.
 Findlay and Sons Ltd of Mauchline, Ayrshire, both received Civic Trust Awards.

 The inn continues to offer food and drink.
 Before its recent refurbishment it had 22 bedrooms with facilities for fishermen, walkers and climbers.
 In winter, the hotel also caters to skiers from the "White Corries" ski resort just across the road on the mountain of Meall a' Bhuiridh.

 Camping on uncultivated ground is generally permitted in Scotland under the Scottish Outdoor Access Code, so it is common for people (especially hikers walking the West Highland Way) to camp in the vicinity of Kings House because the area is open moorland.
-However, campers must pitch on the opposite side of the river to the inn.

 The Kings House Hotel during demolition of the 20th century additions.